Daniel-Halls/NFACT/docs/nfact_config_details.rst

 --------------

 NFACT config will attempt to given a directory work out and write to a file all the subjects in that file.
 Though nfact will try and filter out folders that aren't subjects, it isn't perfect so please check the subject list.

+NFACT config will also from the file path work out what type of subject list to create.
+If it is ran within the nfact_pp directory if will add /omatrix2 onto the file path so this subject list can be used for decomposition.
+If it is ran within the nfact_dr/NMF directory if will get the subjects from those files.

 .. code-block:: text